prashantpks/event-mapper/README.md

 ```
 ## Comments

 This project is created as a practice to showcase my skills.
-However this my first MERN project, I intend to add more features further.
+However this is my first MERN project, I intend to add more features further.
 Please give it a star and suggest improvements.

 ## Author
 * LinkedIn: [@Prashant Kumar](https://www.linkedin.com/in/prashant-kumar-7aa9a4203/)